haskellfoundation/hs-opt-handbook.github.io/src/Preliminaries/what_makes_fast_hs.rst

    programs in the style of ``all`` but have the compiler automatically transform this into the more efficient version ``all'``.

-How does Fusion slow down runtime performance
+How does Fusion Slow Down Runtime Performance
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Similar to Inlining, fusion itself does not slow down performance, rather *lack